By Marcia Raffel Levin

 The benefits and amenities are included for Pinnacle and Neptune Suite guests and are available to a smaller amount of guests for $50 a day.
 The concierge service includes priority boarding and disembarkation, restaurant and tour information and dining in Club Orange.

 From its home port at PortEverglades in Fort Lauderdale or PortMiami, Celebrity Edge is offering seven-day Eastern Caribbean itineraries in this, its first season of operation.
-The ship will relocate to the Mediterranean in the spring with itineraries running from seven to 11 days.
+This new cruise ship will relocate to the Mediterranean in the spring with itineraries running from seven to 11 days.
 The brand new vessel also offers Alaska sailings.

 Celebrity is a Royal Caribbean Cruise Line vessel, the first of four in the new Edge Class due to debut in the next three years.
 The line was formerly the Greek-owned Chandris Line and joined RCCL in 1997.